Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 Aperture Position Angle SRs

-With our previous work with the Coronagraph visibility tool (CVT; see parent article), we have already identified the desired position angles and offsets for our observations.
-For our MIRI observations, we determined that restricting the APA of the science observations at the initial spacecraft orient (i.e. "Roll Angle 1") in the range of 340-355° yields good target positioning at the second spacecraft orient (i.e. "Roll Angle 2"), assuming a spacecraft roll of 10 to 14°.
-To enter these position angle constraints into the APT, we take the following steps:
+With the previous work with the Coronagraph visibility tool (CVT; see parent article), you have already identified the desired position angles and offsets for your observations.
+For the MIRI observations, you determined that restricting the APA of the science observations at the initial spacecraft orient (i.e. "Roll Angle 1") in the range of 340-355° yields good target positioning at the second spacecraft orient (i.e. "Roll Angle 2"), assuming a spacecraft roll of 10 to 14°.
+To enter these position angle constraints into the APT, take the following steps:

-- We select observation 1 "Beta Pic - F2300C/Lyot Roll 1 (Obs 1)" from the MIRI coronagraphic observations folder,
+- Select observation 1 "Beta Pic - F2300C/Lyot Roll 1 (Obs 1)" from the MIRI coronagraphic observations folder,

 - Clicking on the OK button, the SR is displayed in the Special Requirements box, where it reads: